 The Train Station Bike & Bean in Tantallon is a café and bike shop located in the historic French Village Train Station, circa 1901.

 We know you'll like it here.
-The Bike & Bean is the only South Shore bike shop located between Halifax and Lunenburg, and it's perfectly situated along the Rails-to-Trails paths running between Halifax and Hubbards.
+The Bike & Bean is perfectly situated along the Rails-to-Trails paths running between Halifax and the South Shore.

 We have a keen attention to detail.
-The Bike & Bean is run by owners Marilou Levangie and Dana Gallant with the same dedication and commitment that has garnered a customer retention rate for their bike touring company — Pedal and Sea Adventures — that is three-times the industry average.
+The Bike & Bean is now run by Marilou's business partner Dana Gallant, and manager Heidi Chance, with the same dedication and commitment that has garnered a customer retention rate for his bike touring company — Pedal and Sea Adventures — that is three-times the industry average.

 5401 St. Margaret's Bay Rd,

 Tantallon, Nova Scotia